 Design and Technology at Prince Rock Primary School

 In Key Stage 2 the children will learn to design purposeful products that are aimed at particular individuals or groups.
 They will develop their ideas through detailed planning, evaluating product design, observational drawings and making prototypes.
+They will learn how to use different joining techniques.
 They will make products and learn how to use a wide variety of tools, equipment, materials and components.
 They will learn how to include mechanical, electrical and computer control into products.
 They will learn to design and cook food with an emphasis on savoury dishes.

 Progression in D/T will be assessed through work completed in pupils sketch books, displays, written work and photographic evidence.
 A level of ability and attitude to D/T is recorded on the child’s annual report to parents.